About Symmes Creek

 On a busy day, maybe three or four cars will pass by the old farmhouse on the gravel drive that is Symmes Creek Road.
 On Sundays you may only see an Amish buggy out for a ride after church.

 Much of our beef that ends up on your table started from the momma cows at Symmes Creek.
 These cows are all Angus, bred by Angus bulls.
 We also buy young feeder calves from neighboring farms and pasture them on grass until they are ready to be finished on our Non GMO grains.
-We must carefully select all the animals in our program to meet the rigorous standards set by the Non GMO Project and USDA for avoidance of gmo's, antibiotics and growth hormones.
+We must carefully select all the animals in our program to meet the rigorous standards we establish for avoidance of gmo's, antibiotics and growth hormones.
 If the label says Symmes Creek you can be assured you're eating clean beef!

 Come and Visit the Ranch